untoldengine/UntoldEngine/docs/04-Engine Development/03-Engine Systems/UsingLOD-Batching-Streaming.md

 - Batching reduces CPU overhead by minimizing draw calls
 - Streaming reduces memory usage by only keeping nearby geometry loaded

+Before using the examples below, assume your scene has:
+- A valid active camera (used for LOD switching and streaming distance checks)
+- Entity transforms in world space before runtime optimization kicks in
+- Mesh/material naming consistency across LOD levels (to avoid mismatched assets)
+- A clear decision on whether setup happens procedurally at runtime or from a serialized scene file

+In practice, there are two common workflows:
+- **Procedural setup**: You create entities and configure LOD/batching/streaming in code during scene initialization.
+- **Scene deserialization**: You load a saved scene where components were already authored, then finalize runtime systems in completion callbacks.

 ## LOD + Batching

 This combination is ideal for scenes with many static objects that remain loaded throughout the scene lifetime.
 The LOD system manages visual quality based on distance, while batching reduces draw calls for objects using the same material.